 University of Utah Health Polysomnographic Technician in SALT LAKE CITY, Utah

-Assists with scoring clinical events with center specific protocols.
+Scores clinical events according to center specific protocols.

 Knowledge / Skills / Abilities

 Demonstrated ability to process visual data and intervene when necessary to maintain technical quality of testing data as well as follow procedural protocols such as Parasomnia studies, administration of positive airway pressure and oxygen titrations to ensure collection of appropriate data.

 Demonstrated knowledge and skills necessary to provide care appropriate to the age of the patients served on his or her assigned unit.

 Knowledge of the principles of life span growth and development and the ability to assess data regarding the patient's status and provide care as described in the department's policies and procedures manual.

 Successful completion of an accredited educational program leading to an associate degree with an emphasis in polysomnography.